Who Is George H.W. Bush?

 On November 25th of that year, Bush officially became the longest living president in American history, at 93 years and 166 days.
 He surpassed the old mark held by Gerald Ford, with Ronald Reagan in third place, at 93 years and 120 days, and Jimmy Carter still in contention, some 3 1/2 months behind Bush.

-Bush spends part of the year in Houston, Texas, with his wife, Barbara.
-The couple also stays at their home in Kennebunkport, Maine.
-Married for more than 70 years, George and Barbara Bush have six children: George, Robin, Jeb, Neil, Marvin and Dorothy.
-Their daughter, Robin, died in 1953.
+Bush spends most of his time in Houston or at his home in Kennebunkport.
+He was married to Barbara for more than 70 years, during which time they had children George, Robin, Jeb, Neil, Marvin and Dorothy.
+Another daughter, Robin, died in 1953.

 George Herbert Walker Bush was born on June 12, 1924, in Milton, Massachusetts.
 The son of Senator Prescott Bush, he was born into a wealthy and politically active family.
 Bush attended Phillips Academy, an elite boarding school in Andover, Massachusetts.
 He began dating his future wife, known as Barbara Pierce at the time, after they were introduced at a Christmas dance in 1941.
 Bush was 17 years old at the time, and Barbara was just 16.
 They married in January 1945.